(updated April 2021)

 Countries I've lived and worked in: Austria, Canada, Japan, Zambia

-Next destinations: Brazil.
-After that, maybe Belize and Guatemala, the Philippines, and definitely Greece, China and the Balkans when we emerge from the covid19 pandemic.
+Next destination: Brazil.
+After that, maybe Belize and Guatemala, the Philippines, and definitely Greece, China and the Balkans.

 Activities in previous years: